cmosinverter/ee6470-homework01-buffer/README.md

-# sobel_fifo
+# double_fifo

-Sobel filter module with FIFO interfaces.
+Median filter and Mean filter module with FIFO interfaces (with input buffer).